jstepien/pkp/README.md

 the image the number of its colour is emitted.
 Finally, all the output is compressed using xz.
 Yes, it's that naïve.

-The encoding and decoding part is implemented in Haskell.
+The encoding and decoding part is implemented in Rust.
 The interface defined in `pkp.h` is implemented in C. The C part manages pipes between the encoder/decoder and xz.
 Thanks to decoupling it's easy to work on raw, uncompressed data.